-At one point, 9to5Google had its own sources which claimed a larger 4a XL was still in the works, but if it existed, it was probably scrapped.
+At one point, 9to5Google had its own sources which claimed a larger 4a XL was still in the works, but if it existed, it was scrapped or turned into the 4a 5G.
 9to5Google also located this image of what is very likely the rear for a 4a XL that showed up on eBay.

-Still, despite this, we're pretty confident there will be only one size for the Pixel 4a.
+Unfortunately for those that wanted a bigger phone, we're pretty confident there will be only one size for the Pixel 4a — no "XL."

 What are the specs?

-At this point, we have a good idea of the hardware that will be included in the Pixel 4a.
-Between the known details connected to the "sunfish" codename and the details garnered by the Cuban device leak, we can paint a nearly complete picture by the numbers.
+The hardware that will be included in the Pixel 4a is pretty well-known at this point.
+Between the details connected to the "sunfish" codename and the info garnered by the Cuban device leak, we can paint a nearly complete picture by the numbers.